Free S&H For Orders Over $30

 BioPerine® is a standardized extract of piperine, the active compound naturally found in black pepper.
 Piperine has been studied for its ability to support nutrient absorption, particularly with plant compounds like curcumin.

-When combined with turmeric extract, BioPerine® helps increase the amount of curcumin that enters the bloodstream—an important step given curcumin’s naturally low bioavailability.
+When combined with turmeric extract, BioPerine® may help increase the amount of curcumin that enters the bloodstream—an important consideration given curcumin’s naturally low bioavailability.

 New to the basics?